 What Are the Official Eid Al Adha 2026 UAE Holiday Dates?

-Arafah Day is expected to fall on Tuesday, May 26, followed by Eid Al Adha, which adds three more days of public holiday from Wednesday, May 27, to Friday, May 29, as officially approved by the UAE Cabinet.
+Arafah Day falls on Tuesday 26 May 2026, followed by Eid Al Adha across three more days of public holiday — Wednesday 27 May through Friday 29 May — as officially approved by the UAE Cabinet.

 As with all Islamic holidays, final dates remain subject to the official UAE moon sighting.
-Predictions have been consistent, but confirmation will come closer to the date.
+Astronomical forecasts have been consistent with 26 May for Arafah Day, but confirmation will come closer to the date.

 The full holiday breakdown: